 Cognitive behavioural therapy plays a significant role in the talking therapy side of recovery.
 For those with mental health issues, or mood disorders, opening up can be tough.
 However, such treatments are necessary to complete, as opening up, digesting emotions, gaining perspective and moving forward are all important milestones of recovery and self-development.

-CBT firstly helps by highlighting negative and unhelpful feelings.
+CBT firstly helps by highlighting negative and unhelpful thoughts and feelings.
 You may currently feel low yet may also lack awareness of how you’re actually feeling and why.
-The treatment of CBT will help to understand your triggers, along with comprehending your feelings in relation to such triggers.
+The treatment of CBT will help to understand your triggers, along with comprehending your feelings in relation.
+CBT teaches individuals to challenge cognitions and modify their behaviour, this can then lead to a significant improvement in their mood.

 Moving through the treatment process, you’ll learn some proactive skills which will aim to manage your feelings and responses.
 This is very important, as your response will differ from the next person.